Vaibhav0120/Timetable-Management-Project/README.md

 [Watch It Live](https://timetable-management-project.vercel.app/)

+Note: This project uses [Supabase](https://supabase.com/) for database and authentication services.
+On the free tier, Supabase projects become **paused after 15 days of inactivity**.
+During this time, the backend (database and auth) stops functioning, which may result in **login or data fetching issues**.

 ## 🚀 Features

 - 🏫 **Manage Classes and Sections**Add, edit, and delete classes and sections to keep the system organized.